SoftEdge: Regularizing Graph Classification with Random Soft Edges: Experiments

-\textbf{Ratio of Modified Edges vs. Sample Collision} In Figure~\ref{fig:nci1droprate}, we present the results when varying the percentage of modified edges (i.e., $\lambda$) in both DropEdge and \soft$ $ with 8 layers.
+\textbf{Ratio of Modified Edges} In Figure~\ref{fig:nci1droprate}, we present the results when varying the percentage of modified edges (i.e., $\lambda$) in both DropEdge and \soft$ $ with 8 layers.
 We evaluate the percentage of 20\%, 40\%, 60\%, and 80\%, respectively, on NCI109 and NCI1.
 We chose these two datasets since they have the largest number of node features amongst the six tested datasets, which are more challenging.
-This is because, intuitively with a large number of node features the \collision$ $ issue could be mitigated as the chance of creating identical or indistinguishable synthetic graphs is small.
+This is because, intuitively with a large number of node features the overaggressive augmentation issue could be mitigated.

 Results in Figure~\ref{fig:nci1droprate} show that, DropEdge was very sensitive to the percentage of modified edges as the model's predictive accuracy decreases significantly with the drop rate.
 This is expected, as DropEdge completely dropped selected edges the graph structure would be largely changed especially when the drop rate is high.
 On the other hand, \soft$ $ seemed to be robust to the percentage of edges being modified as the accuracy obtained for the candidate ratios was quite similar.
 This is mainly because, unlike DropEdge, the synthetic graphs generated by \soft$ $ remain a large similarity to the original graphs as the node structures are kept the same.